BekahHW/Moms-Learn-Tech/README.md

 ### Tech Scholarships
 ([Go to top](#moms-learn-tech))
 * [Flatiron School: Women Take Tech](https://flatironschool.com/women-take-tech-coding-scholarships/) This initiative will extend over $100,000 in scholarship funding – cutting tuition for women in half to $750/month for the online program (maximum tuition is 12 months or $9,000).
+* [Platzi: Single Moms' Scholarship](https://platzi.com/blog/beca-madres/) Platzi is an online platform to learn programming.
+This scolarship is aimed to help Spanish speaking single mothers who want to learn to code but can not afford Platzi's subscription fee.
 * [Techtonica](http://techtonica.org) A nonprofit that provides free tech training with living and childcare stipends and job placement.
 (Only in the San Francisco Bay Area as of 6/18/2018.)

 ## Conferences